Your directors have pleasure in presenting the 48th Annual Report together with theAudited Accounts for the year ended March 31 2022.

 The fact that relationship with the employees continues to be cordial is testimony tothe Company's ability to retain high quality workforce.
 In view of the aforesaidrelationship no man days were lost during the year under report.

-h) DISCLOSURE AS PER THE SEXUAL HARASSMENT OF WOMEN AT WORK PLACE (PREVENTIONPROHIBITION AND REDRESSAL) ACT 2013
+g) DISCLOSURE ON ANTI SEXUAL HARASSMENT POLICY OF WOMEN AT WORK PLACE (PREVENTIONPROHIBITION AND REDRESSAL) ACT 2013

-In view of the Company maintaining the cost records and the statutory requirement forthe cost audit of such records your directors decided to continue the Cost Audit for theyear 2016-17.
-The Cost Auditor will submit to the Board of Directors his report for theyear 2016-17 after duly certifying the cost records.
-Cost Audit Report for the year2016-17 will be submitted in XBRL format well before the due date.
+In view of the Company maintaining the cost records and the statutory requirement forthe cost audit of such records your directors decided to continue the Cost Audit for theyear 2022-23.

-During the year under review five board meetings were held and the intervening gapbetween any two board meetings did not exceed 120 days.
-Dates of the board meetings anddetails of directors' attendance at the meetings are furnished in the Corporate Governancereport at Annexure VIII.
+During the year under review Five board meetings were held and the intervening gapbetween any two board meetings did not exceed 120 days or extended permitted days bygovt..
+Dates of the board meetings and details of directors' attendance at the meetingsare furnished in the Corporate Governance report at Annexure VII.